msb217/File-Server/README.md

 -p    port on which to listen for connections .

-From another folder make GET and PUT requests to the file with the file `./<PATH>/File-Server/obj64/Client -s <SERVER> -p <PORT> <ARGS> .
+From another folder make GET and PUT requests to the file with the file `./<PATH>/File-Server/obj64/Client -s <SERVER> -p <PORT> <ARGS>` .
 -P <filename>   PUT file indicated by parameter .
--G <filename>   GET file indicated by parameter
+-G <filename>   GET file indicated by parameter .
 -s              server info (IP or hostname) .
 -p              port on which to contact server
 -S <filename>   for GETs, name to use when saving file locally .
 -c              enable MD5 encryption .